graphql/graphql-spec/spec/Section 1 -- Overview.md

 that build those servers and tools.

 The following formal specification serves as a reference for those builders.
-It describes the language and its grammar; the type system and the introspection system used to query it; and the execution and validation engines with the algorithms to power them.
+It describes the language and its grammar, the type system and the introspection system used to query it, and the execution and validation engines with the algorithms to power them.
 The goal of this specification is to provide a foundation and framework for an ecosystem of GraphQL tools, client libraries, and server implementations -- spanning both organizations and platforms -- that